 Speaking of real-time social videos, live streaming overall is being used much more frequently both on and off of social-first platforms.
 Since the start of the pandemic, live-streamed video, Zoom meetings and audio content like webinars, podcasts and virtual conferences are being considered more greatly.
 Diverse viewer needs for live conference attendees, podcast listeners and others must be considered for these live environments too as events happen on Zoom, WebEx, Vimeo, YouTube, Facebook Live and more.

 Many organizations are offering a live captioning service like Verbit’s for their live meetings and events.
 It allows audiences and participants to benefit from real-time captions and transcripts for note-taking purposes.
 Transcripts also help to improve a business’s SEO, making video content searchable.
-Over 80% of event organizers note that they’ve reached a wider audience with virtual events, so they’re likely here to stay.
 The right technologies can make all of the difference for live audiences watching or listening remotely, especially those with disability needs.
 Additionally, conference organizers and content producers could even face ADA and FCC lawsuits, among others, if not providing accessible live events.

 Backup for Music Videos